mlubin/PajaritoSupplement/scripts/README.md

 Run the following commands from top directory of PajaritoSupplement.
 If Julia indicates that any packages need to be installed, do this.
+Ignore deprecation warnings.

 # MISOCP solver comparisons
 ```